jjgames/multi-photo/README.md

 -vframes 1 "%~dp0\2.jpg"
 ```

+Repeat for each camera in your setup.

 ## Take Photos

+Setup the cameras where you want.
-To take photos, double click the `multi-photo.pl` program.

-Or open the command prompt and run the perl program:
+Double click the `multi-photo.pl` program.
+Or open command prompt and run the perl program:

 ```
 perl multi-photo.pl